The Complete Guide to Collecting Audemars Piguet

 The downside to this is that when the Quartz Crisis hit Switzerland in the 1970s, with lower cost quartz watches flooding the market and the demand for mechanical complications plummeting, Audemars Piguet found itself in trouble.
 Still owned by members of the Audemars family, they knew it would take a bold idea to save the company.
 Luckily, AP found just the thing.

-The Royal Oak Revival
+The AP Royal Oak Revival

 In 1972, Audemars Piguet introduced the Royal Oak.
 It was an extremely expensive sports watch made entirely of stainless steel, with a bold, geometric design, an integrated bracelet and a high-end movement inside.
 Nothing like this had ever been made before.
 It was designed by Gérald Genta, who was virtually unknown then but would go on to become the most legendary watch designer of all time.

 At first, the AP Royal Oak was a flop.
 Customers didn’t understand why they should pay a premium for something so iconoclastic.
 But luckily for Audemars Piguet and the broader watch world, it eventually caught on and became one of the most instantly recognizable watches ever made.
-Since then, Royal Oak watches have been seen on the wrists of important people from fashion designer Karl Lagerfeld to basketball superstar LeBron James to comedian Kevin Hart.
+Since then, AP Royal Oak watches have been seen on the wrists of important people from fashion designer Karl Lagerfeld to basketball superstar LeBron James to comedian Kevin Hart.

 First draft of Gérald Genta’s prototype for the Audemars Piguet Royal Oak (left), circa 1972.
 Sold with accompanying NFT by Sotheby’s Geneva in February 2022 for CHF 564,500.

-By the early 1990s, the Royal Oak had become totally iconic, and AP decided to expand the collection with the Royal Oak Offshore chronograph.
+By the early 1990s, the AP Royal Oak had become totally iconic, and AP decided to expand the collection with the AP Royal Oak Offshore chronograph.
 This was the first oversized sports watch to make a serious impact on the market, the effects of which are still felt today.
-The ensuing decades would see countless limited-edition and customized Royal Oak and Royal Oak Offshore introductions, often made in collaboration with notable people – again changing the way watches were made and consumed in popular culture.
+The ensuing decades would see countless limited-edition and customized AP Royal Oak and AP Royal Oak Offshore introductions, often made in collaboration with notable people – again changing the way watches were made and consumed in popular culture.

-Today, Audemars Piguet continues its tradition of shaking things up, with models like the CODE 11.59 riling up the watch community on its launch in 2019 and its continued exploration of the Royal Oak and Royal Oak Offshore as vehicles for new complications and innovations.
+Today, Audemars Piguet continues its tradition of shaking things up, with models like the CODE 11.59 riling up the watch community on its launch in 2019 and its continued exploration of the AP Royal Oak and AP Royal Oak Offshore as vehicles for new complications and innovations.

 Whether you are looking at AP’s historic pocket watches or its latest creations, this ethos and approach come through loud and clear.
 Collectors approach Audemars Piguet with equal parts excitement and reverence, and there is truly no end to the journey one can go on investigating these significant, eye-catching watches.